vinhnx/vinhnx.zsh-theme/README.md

 Then open you .zshrc file and change theme name to `vinhnx`

-It should look like this in your .zshrc after editing:
+It should look like this in your .zshrc file after editing:

 `export ZSH_THEME="vinhnx"`